OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Iterative Algorithms for Beyond-CP Sensing

 Building on the ESPRIT-based delay-Doppler estimation, the proposed SIC-ESPRIT algorithm adopts the same iterative reconstruction-cancellation framework as SIC-DFT.
 Its main advantage lies in the super-resolution capability of ESPRIT, which enables accurate estimation of closely spaced targets and effectively mitigates spectral leakage, resulting in more precise ISI/ICI reconstruction and improved sensing performance.
 In practice, the theoretical covariance matrix $\mathbf{R}$ is estimated from multiple snapshots obtained via spatial smoothing, which enhances robustness by exploiting the shift-invariance property of the steering vectors \cite{Berger_JSTSP_2010}.
 The complete procedure is summarized in Algorithm \ref{Alg:SIC_ESPRIT}.

 From a computational perspective, the dominant cost of SIC-ESPRIT arises from subspace extraction, efficiently implemented using a singular value decomposition of the spatially smoothed data matrix.
-This step has a complexity of $\mathcal{O}(MN L^2)$, where $L$ is the number of snapshots, leading to an overall complexity of $\mathcal{O}(N_{\mathrm{iter}} MN (L^2 + Q))$.
+This step has a complexity of $\mathcal{O}(MN L^2)$, where $L$ denotes the number of spatial-smoothing snapshots.
+Including ISI/ICI reconstruction, SIC-ESPRIT has overall complexity $\mathcal{O}\big(N_{\mathrm{iter}}MN(L^2+Q\log N)\big)$.

+Table~\ref{Tab:complexity} summarizes the dominant computational costs of the algorithms considered in the simulations.
+Compared with conventional FFT-based processing and coherent-compensation benchmarks, SIC-DFT only introduces a moderate iterative reconstruction overhead.
+SIC-ESPRIT deliberately incurs a higher subspace-processing complexity in exchange for high-resolution delay-Doppler estimation and more accurate interference cancellation.